NewDay-Data/sciflow/README.md

 # Sciflow 🔬
 ***Iterate from idea to impact***

-This library **bridges the gap between research and production for Data Science.** The interactive notebook is very well suited to facilitating exploration.
-In practice however this environment does have some limitations with respect to quality and stability.

 `SciFlow` is a meta-workflow tool that **converts your notebook-based workflow** consistent, observable and managed workflows using existing **popular Data Science worflow frameworks** through the use of some simple commands.
 It mixes the strengths of the notebook environment: flexibility, access to data and constant feedback with the strengths of production-like workflows: resilience and dedicated compute.

 ## Convert from Notebooks to Managed Worflows